Cancún: History

 In the years after the Spanish conquest of Yucatán, much of the Maya population died or left as a result of disease, warfare, and famines, leaving only small settlements on Isla Mujeres and Cozumel Island.

 Cancún is a planned city, created to foster tourism.
 When development of the area as a resort was started on January 23, 1970, Isla Cancún had only three residents, all caretakers of the coconut plantation of Don José de Jesús Lima Gutiérrez, who lived on Isla Mujeres.
 Some 117 people lived in nearby Puerto Juárez, a fishing village and military base.
+Cancún was created as a government project to boost tourism.
+In 1967 the Mexican government allocated 2 million dollars fund to be administered by the Bank of Mexico to determine the feasibility of creating new recreational zones, “preferably where no other viable development alternatives exist."
+This was entrusted to INFRATUR, a Bank of Mexico agency.

 Due to the reluctance of investors to gamble on an unknown area, the Mexican federal government financed the first nine hotels.

 The city began as a tourism project in 1974 as an Integrally Planned Center, a pioneer of FONATUR (Fondo Nacional de Fomento al Turismo, National Fund for Tourism Development), formerly known as INFRATUR.
 Since then, it has undergone a comprehensive transformation from being a fisherman's island to being one of the two most well-known Mexican resorts, along with Acapulco.
+The growth of Cancún outpaced the rest of Quintana Roo during the late 20th cenutury, for example, from 1970 to 1980 the population grew annually on average by 62.3%.
+In hindsight, the development of Cancún as tourist city performed better on a number of metrics than what Mexican state planners had envisioned.
+Once outside the main tourist areas of the World the growth of Cancún was part of a wider touristification of northern Quintana Roo while in the south and east of the state the timber industry developed more than tourism.
+From places like Cancún the tourism industry then expanded from the 1990s onward into indigenous territories and protected areas in inland sites.

 Most 'Cancunenses' are from Yucatán and other Mexican states.
 A growing number are from the rest of the Americas and Europe.
-The municipal authorities have struggled to provide public services for the constant influx of people, as well as limiting squatters and irregular developments, which now occupy an estimated ten to fifteen percent of the mainland area on the fringes of the city.
+The municipal authorities have struggled to provide public services for the constant influx of people, as well as limiting squatters and irregular developments, which in 2006 occupied an estimated ten to fifteen percent of the mainland area on the fringes of the city.

-Drug trafficking network
+In 2023, a record 21 million tourists visited Cancún, topping the original estimate of 20.5 million.

+Public safety concerns

-In the 21st century, Cancún had largely avoided the bloodshed associated with the trade of illegal drugs, but is known for its retail drug sales to tourists as well as for being a center of money laundering.
+In the 21st century, Cancún had largely avoided the violence associated with the trade of illegal drugs; however, drugs are sold to tourists in bars and night clubs.
+Cancún has gradually been reported for being a center of money laundering.